Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Minimize heat-generating electronics in the bedroom.

-Computers, televisions, laptops, and even light bulbs all add heat to make your bedroom hotter.
+Computers, televisions, laptops, and even light bulbs all add heat, making your bedroom hotter.

 Dehumidify